Db2-DTE-POC/wxddemo/docs/wxd-datasets-load.md

        external_location = 's3a://your_bucket/data_directory');
 </pre>

 You will need to create a table definition for your CSV file in order to catalog it in watsonx.data.
-Note that the only data type that is permitted for CSV columns is `varchar`.
+Note that the **only** data type that is permitted for CSV columns is `varchar`.
 This is a restriction of the current driver.
 Plans are to update it to include other data types over time.

-To generate a `CREATE TABLE`` statement, you can run the following python script on workstation (assuming you have Python installed).
+If your data set does not include a header row (a row that defines the column names), you will need to create the table definition manually.

+If the data set does contain a header record, you can use the following Python code to generate a `CREATE TABLE` statement.
 You will need to make sure that `pandas` is available.

 ```
 python3 -m pip install pandas --user